orangeduck/mpc/README.md

 mpc_lexer_print(lexer);
 ```
 finally it prints the specified lexer, and the parsers that have been binded to that lexer

+### able to redefine itself at runtime allowing for dynamic parsing

+the lexer is able to redefine any of its elements during runtime

+this allows the changing of:
+* its own name
+* its associated parser
+* its associated action
+* its internal count
+* and any other members in `mpc_lexer_t`

+this enables the ability to dynamically tokenise input by self modifying,

+for example, you can parse multiple tokens with a single parser when the input would be otherwise unknown at runtime or in some cases unpredictable, by simply redefining its parser

+or you could switch the action associated with a parser, normally dependant on a condition in the action itself, or at random

+self modification can be done via the self pointer in the current action

+for example, redefining a parser is as simple as putting `mpc_define(self->parser, new_parser);` in a parser's action

 with these differences aside it is easy to create and use lexers, now back to the internals: